|

 This features an advert for the

-reads, 'Behind the Footlights' Miriam Lavelle of Chester!
-Formerly of the
+movies.
+The ad reads, 'Behind the Footlights' Miriam Lavelle of Chester!

-Pennsylvania, and the Boyd Theatre, over 80 years old, is, or was until
+and the Boyd Theatre, over 80 years old, is, or was until recently, being used

 A brief gossip column insertion